 First, let’s look at the passport.
 Everything was clear as far as the name and the situation are concerned.
 It was written in broad letters JESUS, the son of God.
 And that’s where everything ends.
 If you are the son of God and without other siblings, nothing is worth the trouble.
 Everything is easy.
 Even if you break the car, the good and rich dad will buy you another.
 Leave humanity at its destiny!
 You don’t like the one on earth?
 Just choose another and no harm, no foul.
 Anyway, at the customs, when they ask for your passport and they see what is written on, they will jump from joy.

 But no one is playing with the Identity Card.
-Your neighborhood police officer asks for your ID.
+Your neighbourhood police officer asks for your ID.
 And on that, is clearly written, EMMANUEL, from Nazareth, born in Bethlehem.
 End of story.
-If you are from somewhere close by, you just say: My neighbor is the most talented kid!
+If you are from somewhere close by, you just say: My neighbour is the most talented kid!